-This leads to the increasing influence of linear and non-linear distortions, which makes system commissioning an increasingly complex task.
+This leads to an increasing influence of linear and non-linear distortions, which makes system commissioning an increasingly complex task.

-An optimum solution for an OTN combines:
+An optimum solution for an optical transport network combines:

-- proper network design to limit noise sources, dispersion and intermodulation effects; - suitable alarms for the active optical components and the optical fibre links within the network for fault detection and isolation; - the use of appropriate OM throughout the network to monitor the most critical optical parameters.
+- Proper network design to limit noise sources, dispersion and intermodulation effects. - Suitable alarms for the active optical components within the network for fault detection and isolation. - The use of appropriate optical monitoring throughout the network to monitor the most critical optical parameters.

-Individually, these three actions cannot guarantee a suitable optical quality but, when combined, they provide a suitable solution for the management of OTNs.
+Individually, these three actions cannot guarantee a suitable optical quality but, when combined, they provide a suitable solution for the management of optical transport networks.

-An appropriate level of OM gives some visibility inside optical networks ensuring that channel paths are properly configured and optical parameters are appropriate for reliable service delivery.
-The collection of OM data in a network operations centre (NOC) makes the management of complex DWDM networks easier.
+An appropriate level of optical monitoring gives some visibility inside optical networks ensuring that channel paths are properly configured and optical parameters are appropriate for reliable service delivery.
+The collection of optical monitoring data in a network operations centre (NOC) makes the management of complex DWDM networks easier.

-The objectives of OM are to detect anomalies, defects, degradations and faults affecting the quality of the optical layer.
+The objectives of optical monitoring are to detect anomalies, defects, degradations and faults affecting the quality of the optical layer.
 The optical parameters to be monitored should be established and defined according to specific requirements.

-The ability to improve end-to-end monitoring with distributed OM may have both reliability and cost benefits for configuration management and fault/degradation management, since some defects, degradations and faults affecting the quality of the optical layer are more easily detected and isolated through OM.
+The ability to improve the end-to-end monitoring with distributed optical monitoring may have both reliability and cost benefits for configuration management and fault/degradation management, since some defects, degradations and faults affecting the quality of the optical layer are more easily detected and isolated through optical monitoring.

 Aging effects, changes in noise due to changes in the temperature and humidity, are impairments that can seriously degrade the quality of the signal transmission.
-OM makes it possible to detect these degradations in a reliable way.
+Optical monitoring makes it possible to detect these degradations in a reliable way.

-OM is a proactive process that can help to manage service level agreements (SLAs) and to mitigate operational costs (although often at the expense of increased equipment costs).
-OM is increasingly important in the maintenance of a high degree of equipment reliability, coupled with the ability to diagnose degradations and failures quickly, and locate and repair network problems.
-The technique is also becoming more and more challenging as network complexity increases.
+Optical monitoring is a proactive process which can help to manage SLAs and to mitigate operational costs (although often at the expense of increased equipment costs).
+Optical monitoring is increasing in importance as maintaining a high degree of equipment reliability, coupled with the ability to diagnose degradations and failures quickly, and locate and repair network problems, is becoming more and more challenging as network complexity increases.

-OM is an important complement to the monitoring techniques applied at the digital client layers of the optical layer network.
+Optical monitoring is an important complement to the monitoring techniques applied at the digital client layers of the optical layer network.

-OM is a key element in the management of the optical networks, since it is possible to manage only what it is possible to measure.
+Optical monitoring is a key element in the management of the optical networks, since it is possible to manage only what it is possible to measure.

-While OM is implemented (and in service) in many current optical transmission systems, there are significant differences in OM requirements between them.
-This is due to the presence of different transmission and control system designs, and different strategies for impairment management in the various systems.
-For this reason, a general requirement for a set of parameters with a defined accuracy as a reliable indicator of the operational condition of such a system cannot be generalized.
+While optical monitoring is implemented (and in service) in many current optical transmission systems, there are significant differences between the optical monitoring requirements between them.
+This is due to the presence of different transmission and control system design, and different strategies for impairment management in the various systems.
+For this reason, a general requirement as to which parameter value with which particular accuracy is a reliable indicator of the operational condition of such a system cannot be generalized.
 Even within a single system, the parameters that are of importance may vary between different network elements and the monitoring requirements, even for internal control, are different for the various network elements.
 Consequently, a general requirement for supervision of particular parameters will normally lead to a sub-optimal (and, therefore, non-cost-effective) solution.
 An appropriate optical supervision scheme will, for this reason, always be related to the particular transmission and control system design, engineering rules and implementation of impairment management of such a system.
 However, based on what is feasible from the technological point of view and on what network operators need, some monitoring choices can be identified, as outlined in this Recommendation.